MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inbound-warehouse-flow.md

 :::image type="content" source="media/design_details_warehouse_management_inbound_basic_flow.png" alt-text="The basic inbound flow in a warehouse.":::

-### <a name="-release-a-source-document-to-create-a-request-for-an-inventory-put-away" />1: Release a source document to create a request for an inventory put-away
+### <a name="1-release-a-source-document-to-create-a-request-for-an-inventory-put-away" />1: Release a source document to create a request for an inventory put-away

 When you receive items, release the source document, such as a purchase order or an inbound transfer order.
 Releasing the document makes the items available to be put away.
 You can also create inventory put-away documents for individual order lines, in a push fashion, based on specified bins and quantities to handle.

-### <a name="-create-an-inventory-put-away" />2: Create an inventory put-away
+### <a name="2-create-an-inventory-put-away" />2: Create an inventory put-away

 On the **Inventory Put-away** page, in a pull fashion, you can get the pending source document lines based on inbound warehouse requests.
 In a push fashion, you can also create inventory put-away lines when you create the source document.

-### <a name="-post-an-inventory-put-away" />3: Post an inventory put-away
+### <a name="3-post-an-inventory-put-away" />3: Post an inventory put-away

 On each line for items that have been put away, partially or fully, fill in the **Quantity** field and then post the inventory put-away.
 Source documents that are related to the inventory put-away are posted as received.